CBIIT/NCI-DOE-Collab-Pilot1-Center-Loss/src/README.md

 **encode_X/encode_y:** Files to be encoded.
 Follows the same format as training and validation files.
 Encode_y can be made up classifications.

 ### License
-This is distributed under the terms of the MIT license.
+The authors distributed this under the terms of the MIT license.

 All new contributions must be made under both the MIT licenses.